SvenShade/UnicodeAnalogies/README.md

 # Citation

-If you find the paper and/or the code helpful, please cite us.
+If you find the paper and/or the code helpful, please cite us :)

 ```
 @InProceedings{Spratley_2023_CVPR,